Coping With Cancer: Tools to Help You Live

 Frequently Asked Questions

-Q. My wife was diagnosed with cancer, and we have two young children at home.
+Q: My wife was diagnosed with cancer, and we have two young children at home.
 How do we explain her illness to them?

 It’s helpful to explain the treatment plan and what this will mean to them.
-For example, “Dad will bring you to soccer practice instead of Mom.”
+For instance, “Dad will bring you to soccer practice instead of Mom.”
 Prepare your children for any physical changes you might encounter in treatment.
 Remember that whatever emotions your children are experiencing are normal, and they should be encouraged to express and share these emotions with you and other trusted adults.

 CancerCare’s specialized services for children affected by cancer help parents and children cope with the effects of cancer on the family.

-Q. I know I’m supposed to eat well during treatment, but the chemotherapy makes me feel nauseated, and I don’t have an appetite.
+Q: I know I’m supposed to eat well during treatment, but the chemotherapy makes me feel nauseated, and I don’t have an appetite.
 What can I do?

 - Avoid strong food odors, which can bring on nausea.

 - Rinse your mouth often to eliminate any bad taste.

 - Explore how your taste buds may have changed.